Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/WEB.md

 - Non-Authoritative Nameserver
 	- collects information on a specific DNS zone
 		- Done through iterative DNS querying
+- Caching DNS Server
+	- Cache information from other name servers for a specific period of time.
+		- This period of time is determined by the authoritative Nameserver
+- Forwarding Server
+	- Forwards DNS queries to another DNS server
+- Resolver
+	- Perform name resolution locally in the computer or router
 # Fuzzing
 ***
 ## ffuf